 But we’re tired of the same old coffee-hating advice.
 If giving up your gourmet cold brew is non-negotiable (or not applicable), there’s still hope.
-Here are eight strategies that, combined, can help you save up to $5,000 in one year.
+Here are seven strategies that, combined, can help you save up to $5,000 in one year.

 Stick With Your Bank’s ATM

 Banks rake in billions of dollars in account fees every year.
 A serious chunk of that comes from our own lazy tendency to use out-of-network ATMs.
 (I’m totally guilty of doing this.)
 The average ATM withdrawal fee hit $4.69 in 2017, according to Bankrate.com.
 This includes the fee your bank charges you for using an out-of-network ATM and the ATM’s own fee.

 Avoid these fees altogether by using your bank’s mobile app to find the closest in-network ATM (most major banks offer this free tool).
 And take the longer walk if need be.
 Consider it good exercise.